Governance of anti-corruption compliance

 To achieve this, the governance of anti-corruption compliance clearly defines the responsibilities of the various stakeholders involved in its design, deployment and monitoring.

-• Casino Group’s anti-corruption commitment is driven at the highest level of the Group: the Chairman and Chief Executive Officer is providing Casino Group with the appropriate structures to ensure that the law is respected both in spirit and to the letter and that a culture of corruption prevention is created.
+- The Casino Group’s commitment to fighting corruption is driven at the highest level of the Group: the CEO has chosen to provide the Casino Group with appropriate structures to ensure that the law is respected in both spirit and letter and that a culture of corruption prevention is maintained.

 Each employee is expected to comply strictly with the laws and regulations and the Group’s anti-corruption compliance programme.